tlevine/kryptonite/readme.md

 **Alex**: {{contextual alert safety paragraph}}

+**Sam (demo)**:
+We thought we could do better, so we created Kryptonite, a violent crime alert and witness reporting system.
+To a civilian, Kryptonite is a context-sensitive alert app that she can install to on her phone.
+Kryptonite uses GPS to see where the civilian is.
+If a violent crime happens nearby, the civilian receives an alert from the police in real time.
+Civilians install the app so they can stay safe.
+But that's not all.

 **Tom**: There was another interesting thing about the Boston shooting incident.
 Through major advances in technology (blah blah), we now live in a world where ordinary people are